-For a roundup post, for example, you could collect links to 100 best articles on the web on a particular topic and title it something like, “100 Groundbreaking Blog Posts That Changed My Life”.
+For a resource roundup post, for example, you could collect links to 100 best articles on the web on a particular topic and title it something like, “100 Groundbreaking Blog Posts That Changed My Life”.

 The possibilities are endless with cornerstone content articles.

 Right, so I think you get the idea of what cornerstone content posts are, and how powerful and useful they can be to your blog and the reasons for creating them.